mulesoft-assets/template-sfdc2sieb-contact-aggregation/README.md

 In order to make the siebel connector work smoothly you have to provide the correct version of the siebel jars (Siebel.jar, SiebelJI_enu.jar) that works with your Siebel installation.

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Siebel Contact Aggregation running.
+Simple steps to get Salesforce and Siebel Contact Aggregation running.

 ## Running on premise <a name="runonopremise"/>
-In this section we detail the way you have to run you Anypoint Temple on you computer.
+In this section we detail the way you should run your Anypoint Template on your computer.

 ### Where to Download Mule Studio and Mule ESB